Sunil02324/SonyLiv-Live-Notifier/README.md

 I started my script with the request to the Url I captured from Network tab.
 I was able to get all the live streams running in the website in JSON form.
 I used `pynotify` to Notify me about the live streams added.
 After notifing, I saved all those stream data into a `csv` file so that no streams are repeated.
 I used `schedule` to run the function every 5 minutes to check if any new streams are added.

+You can also filter the notifications with Sports Type.
+Just add a new line to check `if contentGenre == 'Football'` or whatever your required Sport is.

 You can add new functions to notify anyone by calling from the `extractSonyLivDataLive` function.

 ### Requirements